Accretion, Evaporation and Superradiance Phase Diagram of (Primordial) Black Holes and $10^{-21}-10^{21}$ eV Scalar, Vector, Tensor Fields

 ii) Matter-radiation equality : When $\mu>H$, field oscillates and behaves like non-relativistic dust.
 Around matter-radiation equality, S being scale factor, the fraction of dark matter in terms of axion is given as

 They result in

 If spinning BHs are detected, then using the upper bounds on the decay constant, we can derive upper limits on the energy density as a function of particle mass via \eqref{eqendensity}.
-In Figure \ref{figdmratio}, we show the bounds on the ratio of energy density in scalars to total dark matter energy density as a function of particle mass.
+In bottom panel of Figure \ref{figselfinteractionenergydensityscalar} (also Figure \ref{figselfinteractionenergydensityvector} and \ref{figselfinteractionenergydensitytensor} ), we show the bounds on the ratio of energy density in scalars (vectors and spin-2) to total dark matter energy density as a function of particle mass.
 We note that our analysis is conservative since focuses only for the most unstable superradiance state, and it is possible to probe higher mass particles (with higher azimuthal number) but with less constraint, for a given BH mass and spin.
-In our conservative analysis, we find that if highly spinning light BHs exist, and quenching of superradiance is due to self-interactions, then scalar particles in the corresponding boson mass range can constitute at most $\Omega_{scalar} \, / \, \Omega_{DM}< 10^{-18}-10^{-3}$ of dark matter in the mass range $10^{-10}-10^{15}$eV.
-Even more constraining results are expected for vector and tensor particles if there are light spinning BHs since they have stronger superradiant instability.
-These conclusions are independent from whether light (primordial) BHs are the main component of the dark matter or not.
+In our conservative analysis, we find that if highly spinning light BHs exist, and quenching of superradiance is due to self-interactions, then scalar particles in the corresponding boson mass range can constitute at most $\Omega_{scalar} \, / \, \Omega_{DM}< 10^{-16}-10^{-3}$ of dark matter in the mass range $10^{-10}-10^{15}$eV; vectors can onstitute at most $\Omega_{vector} \, / \, \Omega_{DM}< 10^{-18}-10^{-3}$ of dark matter in the mass range $10^{-10}-10^{15}$eV; and spin-2 can constitute at most $\Omega_{spin-2} \, / \, \Omega_{DM}< 10^{-27}-10^{-3}$ of dark matter in the mass range $10^{-10}-10^{15}$eV.

 {\bf Conclusions.} We study the evolution of (primordial) black holes under accretion, evaporation and superradiance, and obtain the generic phase diagram under these processes for the mass range from $10^{-33}M_\odot\sim 1$ gram to $10^{11}M_\odot\sim 10^{44}$ grams.
 We derive the phase boundaries between the superradiance (for scalar, vector and tensor perturbations), accretion and evaporation.
 We explore the implications of our results on primordial black holes, and bosons and fermions of Standard Model and beyond SM particles (mass parameter space, the self-interaction strength and energy density).
 We summarize our results as follows : \\